 Thank you to everyone who submitted nominations for the 2019 Michelle Winn Inclusive Excellence Award.
-The winners of this award will be announced at our Inclusion Council Meeting in June.
+The winners of this award will be announced at our Inclusion Council Meeting on Friday, June 14, from 11:30 a.m. to 1:30 p.m. in the Great Hall of the Trent Semans Center.

 The Office of Diversity & Inclusion established the Michelle Winn Inclusive Excellence Award award in 2016 to recognize individuals who have made significant contributions to diversity and inclusion within the Duke School of Medicine community.
 The award is named for Michelle Winn, MD, Associate Professor of Nephrology in the Department of Medicine, who passed away in July 2014.
 Dr. Winn was respected and beloved by her colleagues and deeply committed to diversity and inclusion and to the careers of younger physicians and scientists who orbited around her.
 This award is given annually to a Duke Health community member who has exemplified excellence, innovation, and leadership through helping create a more diverse and inclusive environment.